trek-view/max2sphere/README.md

 ## READ BEFORE YOU BEGIN

 * the resulting image frames from max2sphere will not have any metadata. max2sphere is implemented in our GoPro Frame Maker script.
-[GoPro Frame Maker adds metadata once fusion2sphere has finished processing (and offers a few other features) which could be better suited to your requirements](https://github.com/trek-view/gopro-frame-maker/).
-* If you want to convert .360 EAC videos to a single equirectangular video (not frames), [you can follow the steps in this blog post to do so](https://www.trekview.org/blog/2022/using-ffmpeg-process-gopro-raw-360).
+* If you want to convert .360 EAC videos to a single equirectangular video (not frames), there is a better solution using a custom ffmpeg fork.
+Instructions to do this are here: https://www.trekview.org/blog/2022/using-ffmpeg-process-gopro-max-360/
 * If you're using a GoPro Fusion, [check out fusion2sphere](https://github.com/trek-view/fusion2sphere).

 ## Installation